catachiii/catachiii.github.io/_pages/about.md

 #### research

-My research interest lies in empowering artificial agents with the ability of learning motions by imitating or discovering.
-Particularly, I focus on legged systems including quadrupedal robots, humanoids and simulated characters, on which I see great potential in learning agile and natural behaviors.
+My research interest lies in empowering artificial agents with the ability of learning motions by imitating or discovering them.
+Specifically, I focus on legged systems such as quadrupedal robots, humanoids and simulated characters, which offers great potential in learning agile and natural behaviors.

 #### hobbies